OlGe404/microk8s/README.md

 * deployment of podmonitors and grafana dashboards to ensure a comprehensive monitoring experience for the installed services via prometheus-stack

 ## Ingress Hosts
-After the installation and setup is done, the following services can be reached via webbrowser (mozilla firefox):
+After the installation and setup is done, the following services are available:
 * kubernetes-dashboard: https://dashboard.microk8s.local (with the generated ~/.kube/microk8s_config file)
 * kibana: https://kibana.microk8s.local
 * prometheus: https://prometheus.microk8s.local